What Our Young People Think About Church.

 Question # 7 - What is the greatest benefit of attending your church?

 In this question, I wanted to mix it up.
-I wanted young people to think about some of the good things happening at their church.
+I wanted young people to think about good things happening at their church.

 They say the grass is always greener on the other side.

-I wanted the participants to think about why the attended one church and not the other.
-The answers I got were shocking to me and you will see why.
+I wanted the participants to consider why they attended one church and not the other.
+The answers I got shocked me, and you will see why.

 Knowing this information will help you nurture your members on a personal level and also meet their needs.

-For some reason, we always thrive on pointing out what’s going wrong even if we do not have the solutions to the problems.
+For some reason, we always strive to point out what’s going wrong even if we do not have the solutions to the problems.

 In this question, I wanted the participants to think about solutions to the problems they were presenting.
-What would they do if they were in charge and here are some responses I got.
+What would they do if they were in charge?
+Here are some responses I got.

 Young people have some great ideas that need to be heard.